-The Measurement Mashup is curated content from the Evolytics staff, bringing you the most interesting news in data and analysis from around the web.
+The Measurement Blog is curated content from the Evolytics staff, bringing you the most interesting news in data and analysis from around the web.
 The Evolytics staff has proven experience and expertise in analytics strategy, tagging implementation, data engineering, and data visualization.

 People buy experiences, not products.